John Garang: Early life and education

-Garang, who is regarded as the founding father and symbol of unity in today's South Sudan is a member of the Dinka ethnic group.
-He was born into a poor family in Wangulei village Twic East County in the upper Nile region of Sudan.
-An orphan by the age of ten, he had his fees for school paid by a relative, going to schools in Wau and then Rumbek.
-In 1962 he joined the first Sudanese civil war, but because he was so young, the leaders encouraged him and others of his age to seek for education.
-Because of the ongoing fighting, Garang was forced to complete his secondary education in Tanzania.
-After winning a scholarship, he went on to earn a Bachelor of Arts degree in Economics in 1969 from Grinnell College in Iowa, United States.
+John Garang was born on 23 June 1945 into a poor family in Wangulei village, Twic East County, in the Upper Nile region of Sudan.
+A member of the Dinka ethnic group and an orphan by the age of ten, he had his fees for school paid by a relative, going to schools in Wau and then Rumbek.
+In 1962, he joined the separatist rebels of southern Sudan during the First Sudanese Civil War.
+However, due to his young age, the rebel leaders encouraged him and others of his age to pursue higher education and because of the ongoing fighting, Garang was forced to complete his secondary school education in Tanzania.
+After winning a scholarship, he went on to earn a Bachelor of Arts in Economics in 1969 from Grinnell College in Iowa, United States.

 He was offered another scholarship to pursue graduate studies at the University of California, Berkeley, but chose to return to Tanzania and study East African agricultural economics as a Thomas J. Watson Fellow at the University of Dar es Salaam (UDSM).
 At UDSM, he was a member of the University Students' African Revolutionary Front.
-However, Garang soon decided to return to Sudan and join the rebels..
+However, Garang soon returned to Sudan and joined the Anyanya rebels.
 There is much erroneous reporting that Garang met and befriended Yoweri Museveni, future president of Uganda, at this time; while both Garang and Museveni were students at UDSM in the 1960s, they did not attend at the same time.
-In 1970, Garang was in one of the batches of Gordon Muortat Mayen's soldiers, the then leader of the Anyanya liberation movement, sent to Israel for military training.
+In 1970, Garang was in one of the batches of Gordon Muortat Mayen's soldiers, the then leader of the Anyanya rebel group, sent to Israel for military training.

 The civil war ended with the Addis Ababa Agreement of 1972 and Garang, like many rebels, was absorbed into the Sudanese military.
 For eleven years, he was a career soldier and rose from the rank of captain to colonel after taking the Infantry Officers Advanced Course at Fort Benning, Georgia, United States.
-During this period he took four years academic leave and received a Master's degree in agricultural economics from Iowa State University (ISU).
-In 1981, he earned a PhD in Economics from Iowa State University (ISU).
-By 1983, Col. Garang was serving as a senior instructor in the military academy in Wadi Sayedna 21 km from the centre of Omdurman where he instructed the cadets for more than four years.
-Later he was nominated to serve in the military research department at Army HQ in Khartoum.
+During this period, he took four years of academic leave and received a Master's degree in agricultural economics from Iowa State University (ISU).
+In 1981, he earned a PhD. in Economics from Iowa State University (ISU).
+By 1983, Garang was serving as a senior instructor in the military academy in Wadi Sayedna 21 km from the centre of Omdurman where he instructed the cadets for more than four years.
+Later, he was nominated to serve in the military research department at Army HQ in Khartoum.